hheennrryyb/QueryQuill-Backend/README.md

-# Vector Search Project
+# QueryQuill Vector Search Project

-This Django project implements a vector search system that allows users to upload documents, process them into a vector database, and perform semantic searches on the processed documents.
+QueryQuill is a powerful Django-based vector search system that allows users to upload documents, process them into a vector database, and perform semantic searches on the processed documents.
+This repository contains the backend code for the QueryQuill project.

+## Features

+- Document upload and processing
+- Vector database creation using FAISS
+- Semantic search functionality
+- Project management
+- User authentication and authorization
+- Demo mode for quick testing

+## Frontend Repository

+The frontend code for QueryQuill can be found at: [https://github.com/hheennrryyb/QueryQuill-Frontend](https://github.com/hheennrryyb/QueryQuill-Frontend)

+## Live Demo

+Try out QueryQuill live at: [https://query-quill-8pqht.ondigitalocean.app](https://query-quill-8pqht.ondigitalocean.app)

 ## Requirements